Internet Options for American Indian Lands

 A recent study from the American Indian Policy Institute (AIPI) also found the following:

-• About 18% of American Indian land residents have no home internet connection at all.
+• About 18% of American Indian land residents have no home internet connection.

 • Approximately 33% of the residents get home internet access via smartphone.

-• Roughly 31% of respondents living on American Indian lands said that their home internet connection was “spotty” or that they had no reliable connection.
+• Roughly 31% of respondents living on American Indian lands said that their home internet connection was “spotty” or had no reliable connection.

 • Only 12% of people living on American Indian lands have cable internet subscriptions.

-• In comparison, 97.9% of Americans in major metropolitan areas have access to high-speed fixed broadband internet services.
+• In comparison, 97.9% of Americans in major metropolitan areas can access fixed broadband internet services.

 Internet options for American Indian Lands FAQ